boazsegev/iodine/SPEC-WebSocket-Draft.md

     \*Servers that divide large messages into a number of smaller messages (implement message fragmentation) MAY count each fragment separately, as if the fragmentation was performed by the user and `write` was called more than once per message.

-* `env` (iodine specific for now) returns the Rack `env` hash related to the originating HTTP request.
-Some changes to the `env` hash (such as removal of the IO hijacking support) might be required by the implementation.
+* `env` returns the Rack `env` hash related to the originating HTTP request.
+Some changes to the `env` hash (such as removal of the IO hijacking support) MAY be implemented by the server.

 WebSocket `ping` / `pong`, timeouts and network considerations should be implemented by the server.
 It is **RECOMMENDED** (but not required) that the server send `ping`s to prevent connection timeouts and detect network failure.